gaph-pucrs/Memphis-V/README.md

 * [Debug tools](https://github.com/gaph-pucrs/GraphicalDebugger)

 The chip area is divided in two regions: GPPC (General Purpose Processing Cores) and Peripherals.
-For more information, check the [platform documentation](/docs/Platform.md).
+For more information, check the [platform documentation](/docs/Platform.md) and all submodules linked above.

 Memphis-V is derived from several years of research in many-core platforms.
 It is also the 5th major version since [HeMPS](https://github.com/gaph-pucrs/hemps), hence the "V" suffix.